+The pruning masks (per entity) are aggregated frame-by-frame by activating the active samples of the pruning mask in the aggregated pruning mask.
 The mask is reset at the beginning of each intra period.
-The process is completed at the end of the intra period by outputting the last accumulation result.
-Figure 8 illustrates for a pruned view at frame i, the accumulation of non-null samples (drawn in white) between the frame i and frame i+k within an intra period; it can be seen that contours are getting thicker on the changing parts of the geometrycomponent accounting for the motion within the scene.
+The process is completed at the end of the intra period by outputting the last aggregation result.
+Figure 12 illustrates for a pruned view at frame i, the aggregation of active samples (drawn in white) between the frame i and frame i + k within an intra period; it can be seen that contours are getting thicker on the changing parts of the geometry component, accounting for the motion within the scene.